droglenc/NCNRS349/modules/PREP/Condition.md

 1. What value of b is indicative of allometric growth?
 1. Define allometric growth?
 1. What kinds of "things" can impart a bias in the weight-length relationship?
-1. How does one check whether the assumptions of a linear regression have been met or not?

 ----